cbourke/ComputerScienceI/hacks/hack6.0/readme.md

 For correctness:
  - Your program(s) *must* compile and run on the grader
- - 6 points for the cmocka tests: you must pass all and there should be at least 23 total; cmocka must be used, no custom testing
+ - 16 points for the cmocka tests: you must pass all and there should be at least 27 total; cmocka must be used, no custom testing
-   - 2 points for our tests
+   - 12 points for our tests
-   - 4 points for their tests (-4 if they didn't include any originals)
+   - 4 points for your tests (-4 if no original)
- - 2 points each for Beta-1 and Beta-2
- - 6 points for the big randomized test cases below that

 # Problem Statement